 Michelle loves being a part of the campus community at Jessup.
 She loves the opportunity to teach student about math and help students grow in their walk with the Lord.
-When Michelle is not teaching at Jessup, she can be found spending time with her husband and two sons.

-Parker Daniells (2014) Assistant Professor, Kinesiology
+Parker Daniells (2014) Lead Faculty, Kinesiology

 BA, William Jessup University, 2009; MS, California University of Pennsylvania, 2014.